-The Stan Musial Lifetime Achievement Award for Sportsmanship is the pinnacle honor bestowed at the Musial Awards.
-It recognizes an iconic sports figure who exemplifies sportsmanship and embodies the class, dignity, generosity, excellence, civility and integrity synonymous with Stan the Man.
+The Stan Musial Lifetime Achievement Award is the pinnacle honor bestowed at the Musial Awards and the highest award for sportsmanship.
+It recognizes iconic sports figures who exemplify sportsmanship and embody the class, dignity, generosity, excellence, civility and integrity synonymous with Stan The Man.

-Cal Ripken Jr. will become the award’s third recipient when he accepts the honor at the 2016 Musial Awards in St. Louis on Nov.
-19. In receiving the award, Ripken is being recognized for the way he played the game and the manner in which he carried himself on and off the field.
+Cal Ripken Jr. received the honor at the 2016 Musial Awards.
+Baseball’s “Iron Man” was recognized for the way he played the game and the manner in which he carried himself on and off the field.
 A 19-time All-Star and holder of baseball’s record for consecutive games played, he is admired for his consistent, respectful and humble approach.
-Like Musial, Ripken spent his entire hall of fame career with one team – 21 seasons with the Baltimore Orioles.

-In 2015, the Musial Lifetime Achievement Award was presented to Arnold Palmer, one of the most popular and accessible sports figures.
-Palmer built an army of admirers through his down-to-earth and personable approach.
-His golfing success – seven major championships including four Masters titles – is matched by his kindness and philanthropic commitment.
-In addition to being legendary ambassadors of their respective sports and among the greatest athletes of all-time, Palmer and Musial are linked by their Western Pennsylvania roots – making it all the more fitting for the golfing great to have received the Lifetime Achievement Award named for Stan.
+In 2015, Arnold Palmer accepted the Musial Lifetime Achievement Award in one of his last public appearances prior to his passing.
+One of the most popular and accessible sports figures, “The King” built an army of admirers through his down-to-earth and personable approach.
+His golfing success – seven major championships including four Masters titles – was matched by his kindness and philanthropic commitment.
+Palmer and Musial shared Western Pennsylvania roots, and they were both legendary ambassadors of their respective sports and among the greatest athletes of all-time.

 The inaugural Musial Lifetime Achievement Award for Sportsmanship was presented to Joe Torre in 2014.
-The baseball hall of famer was recognized for the upstanding character and humble demeanor that define his career and personality.
-A model of integrity and generosity, Torre has been a class act as a player, manager and Major League Baseball executive.
+The Baseball Hall of Famer was recognized for the upstanding character and humble demeanor that define his career and personality.
+A model of integrity and generosity, Torre has been a class act as a player, manager and MLB executive.
 In accepting the award, Torre said, “This is one of the proudest nights of my life.”

-The Lifetime Achievement Award’s selection committee includes members of the Musial family and representatives from the Musial Awards and the St. Louis Sports Commission.
-The recipient is presented a special sculpture of the Cardinals legend created by renowned St. Louis artist Harry Weber.
-The work, entitled “Remembering Stan the Man,” was commissioned to be presented to the award’s annual winner.
-Only 50 of the limited-edition sculptures exist.
+The Lifetime Achievement Award’s selection committee includes representatives from the Musial Awards, the Musial family and the St. Louis Sports Commission.
+The recipient is presented a special limited-edition sculpture of the Cardinals legend created by St. Louis artist Harry Weber.
+The work, “Remembering Stan the Man,” was commissioned to be presented to the award’s annual winner.

 The Musial Awards looks forward to continuing a tradition of honoring the most respected personalities in sports with the Stan Musial Lifetime Achievement Award – the ultimate award for sportsmanship.